paultopia/math4ls/probability.md

 Well, it's not clear.^[*See, e.g.*, Edward K. Cheng, *Reconceptualizing the Burden of Proof*, 122 <span style="font-variant:small-caps;">Yale L. J.</span> 1254 (2013) (calling this the "conjunction paradox" and proposing one possible solution). *See also* Ronald J. Allen & Alex Stein, *Evidence, Probability and the Burden of Proof*, 55 <span style="font-variant:small-caps;">Ariz.
 L. Rev.</span> 557 (2013) (excellent discussion of related problems and literature on same; claiming that practical adjudication rarely involves making probabilistic calculations).]
 If the rule is "plaintiff must prove every individual fact at issue by a preponderance of the evidence," then it looks like plaintiff wins: it's more likely than not that the chemical was in the water supply, and it's more likely than not that it's poisonous.
 On the other hand, if the rule is "plaintiff must prove all the facts at issue by a preponderance of the evidence," then it sounds like we're concerned with the *joint* probability of the two claims, i.e. .7 * .7 = .49.
 Whoops, that's less than half!
 Plaintiff loses.

 This provides all kind of opportunities for the skillful lawyer who isn't afraid of math.
 Suppose you're defense counsel, and plaintiff's experts have testified that the probability of those factual issues is each .7.
-The moment plaintiff's rests, if you understand probability, you should instantly move for a directed verdict and argue for the judge to apply the all-the-facts rule.
+The moment plaintiff rests, if you understand probability, you should instantly move for a directed verdict and argue for the judge to apply the all-the-facts rule.
 You might not win, especially if those scholars who argue that the preponderance of the evidence standard isn't probabilistic are right, but it's a sufficiently compelling argument to be well worth trying.
 This is also something that you could argue to the jury, or try to get in a jury instruction.

 *But what if events aren't independent?*

 ### Conditional Probabilities

-One of the most important probability topics to understand, and one that people almost always get wrong---often to dire consequences---is conditional probability.
+One of the most important probability topics to understand, and one that people frequently get wrong---sometimes to dire consequences---is conditional probability.
+Conditional probability is what we need when we realize of that some events are not independent.

-Conditional probability is a recognition of the fact that some events are not independent.
-So we need a way of describing the effect that one event happens on the probability of another.
-For a ridiculous example, the probability that I'll get a concussion today is pretty low, but the probability that I'll get a concussion *given* that I play for the Hawkeyes and there's a football game today is much higher.
+The conditional probability of some event A, given some other event B, is just the probability of A *taking into account the fact that non-independent event B happened*.
+It expresses the effect that one event happens on the probability of another.

+For example, the probability that I'll get a concussion today is pretty low, but the probability that I'll get a concussion *given* that I play for the Hawkeyes and there's a football game today is much higher.
 If we're trying to make judgments about my likelihood of getting a head injury, it would be pretty stupid to fail to take into account that I'm involved in an activity that primarily involves gigantic people bashing my head.^[Bayesians would say that every probability is conditional on the rest of the information I know in the world.
 But this is more of a philosophical dispute than a practical one for the level of understanding you need.]

-The mathematical notation of conditional probability is:
+The mathematical notation for conditional probability is:

 $P(B|A)$

 The vertical line signifies the conditional nature of the relationship, i.e., the probability of B conditional on A (imagine B as the concussion, and A as my being a football player).

-It turns out that there's a simple formula for calculating conditional probabilities.
+There's a simple formula for calculating conditional probabilities.
 I'll give you the math first, and then we'll talk through it:

 $P(B|A) = \frac{P(A|B)P(B)}{P(A)}$

+This formula is known as **Bayes Rule** (sometimes Bayes Theorem or Bayes law, and sometimes we stick an apostrophe in there).
+It's super-important.

 In words: the probability of event B conditional on event A is the product of the probability of event A conditional on event B and the probability of event B, all divided by the probability of event A.